HenrikBengtsson/future/OVERVIEW.md

 ```
 That latter warning is from R itself, notifying us that it already tried to evaluate the promise and tried another time.

 The provided "eager future" is very special in the sense that it is resolved immediately.
 More specifically, the expression is evaluated _before the future itself is created_.
-Because of this, the value of an "eager future" can never throw an error; if an error would occur, it would have prevented the future from being created in the first place, and without the future the corresponding future value/promise will also not exists.
+Because of this, the value of an "eager future" can never throw an error; if an error would occur, it would have prevented the future from being created in the first place, and without the future the corresponding future value/promise will also not exist.
 For example,
 ```r
 > plan(eager, local=FALSE)
 > a <- 0